 Vitamins: Iron-only supplements (probably because they tend to be high doses)

 Associated with Longer Telomeres

-Vitamins: Vitamin D (mixed evidence); Vitamin B (folate), C, and E; Multivitamin supplements (mixed evidence)
+Vitamins: Vitamin D (mixed evidence); Vitamin B (folate), Vitamin C, and Vitamin E; Multivitamin supplements (mixed evidence)

 *Note that the scientific literature here is growing and changing all the time.
 Check our website for updates!

 This article on telomeres and aging is excerpted with permission from The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer by Dr. Elizabeth Blackburn and Dr. Elissa Epel.